barrettsci/researchwebsite/publications.md

 title: Publications
 ---

 *Research should not be paywalled, but sometimes is.
 Preprints of most of my publications are downloadable via "pdf" links below.
-Otherwise, contact me via [email](luke.barrett@unimelb.edu.au) or [ResearchGate](https://www.researchgate.net/profile/Luke_Barrett) and I'll gladly share the journal-formatted version.*
+Otherwise, contact me via [email](luke.barrett@unimelb.edu.au) or [ResearchGate](https://www.researchgate.net/profile/Luke_Barrett) and I'll gladly share the journal-formatted version!*

 ---